neilg63/string-patterns/README.md

 Version 0.2.21 added SimpleMatchesMany and SimpleMatchAll to evaluate multiple patterns without regular expressions with simple *StartsWith, EndsWith and contains* condition sets via the new *StringBounds* enum.
 Version: 0.2.23 added more versatile StringBounds options, which were standardised in 0.2.24 to with pairs of case-insensitive and case-sensitive fields, all accepting the pattern and positivity flag, e.f EndsWithCi(".pdf", false) means *does not end with '.pdf' in any case*.
 Version 0.2.26 allows simple alphanumeric corrections and captures on &str, returning owned string, with default implementations for 4 variant methods.

-Version 0.2.28 implements *PatternMatch* and *PatternMatches* for arrays of string slices too as well as adding handy two new sets of methods.
+Version 0.2.28 addes a new single-method Trait *SimpleFilterAll* to filter arrays of strings and implements *PatternMatch* and *PatternMatches* for arrays of string slices too as well as adding handy two new sets of methods.
 - *pattern_matched_pairs* returns a vector of tuples with the matched status and referenced string slice
 - *pattern_matches_filter* returns a vector of matched string slices only.
 These methods work on arrays or vector of strings or string slices, but will only ever compile each regular expression once.